vmware-tanzu/tanzu-dev-portal/content/blog/dev-local-for-cloud.md

 ---
 date: 2020-05-21
-description: 'Develop apps to run on the cloud right on your laptop.
+description: Develop apps to run on the cloud right on your laptop.

-  '
 featured: false
 lastmod: '2020-09-17'
 patterns: